 The generously elevated box above the West building holds the VIP Lounge and its equipment and furnishing are designed for VIP season ticket holders.
 The VIP area has a special tribune for 300 special guests that slightly hangs over, and therefore, is even closer to the soccer field.

-The Wörthersee Stadium is the most modern stadium of Austria and the home of the SK Austria Klagenfurt club, who has been playing its home games in this stadium in the Regional league.
+The Wörthersee Stadium is the most modern stadium of Austria and the home of the SK Austria Klagenfurt club, who has been playing its home games in this stadium in the 2nd Austrian League.